meltyourface/blank/posts/Sorcerous-workings/Foundations-of-Sorcery-Key-Concepts-and-Practical-Steps/index.md

 ### 1.2 Essential Concepts

-Three essential concepts govern the foundations of sorcerous workings: energy, intention, and the utilization of symbols.
+**Three essential concepts govern the foundations of sorcerous workings**: energy, intention, and the utilization of symbols.
 We will now discuss each of these in detail.

 1.2.1 Energy